 When choosing a good size of skis for a toddler you ideally would have their skis hit somewhere between their chest and their chin (read all about how to choose the best size kids skis here).
 While older kids can often ski in longer skis it’s difficult for toddlers to manage a bigger ski so it’s best to stick with the ski that is shorter for them.

-I’ll be honest and tell you that none of my kids have learned to ski on any skis shorter than an 80 cm.
-Those are the sizes that we were able to find a good deal when they were learning to ski and I didn’t want to spend hundreds of dollars on a pair of skis for a toddler.
-Well anything between 60 and 80 cm works well for teaching a one-year-old how to ski or teaching a two-year-old how to ski.
+I’ll be honest and tell you that 4 of my 5 kids learned to ski on a size 80cm ski, and the last skied on a 70cm.
+Those are the sizes that we were able to find a good deal on when they were learning to ski and I didn’t want to spend insane amounts of money on a pair of baby skis.
+Basically, anything between 60 and 80 cm works well for teaching a one-year-old how to ski or teaching a two-year-old how to ski.
 Try to avoid going above 80 cm as it will make skiing more difficult for them.

 Worst skis for 1-year-olds and worst skis for 2-year-olds

 If you do a quick search for the best toddler skis online you’ll likely find a lot of plastic skis that don’t have metal edges and have plastic strap-on bindings.
 If you would like to have your kids play around with seeing in the backyard the skis are appropriate.
 However if you would like to take your kids skiing up at a ski resort you’re required to have a ski with a metal Edge and with a click in binding.
 Plastic skis with strap-on bindings are not permitted at ski resorts.
 If you would like to teach your kids to ski at a ski resort you will need to avoid these skis.

 These toddler skis aren’t suitable for a ski resort butmake great toys though, and are a blast as backyard play skis.